inception-app-prod/MmNhM2RmODYtZGUwMC00NDcwLTg4MjgtMTkwMjI1MThmMjZl/content/2025/11/cd6d523e44a751d55ccd1807cbffd2f50aa03924.webp

 Are short-term rentals allowed?

-Rules vary by city.
-Madeira Beach and Treasure Island have flexible STR districts; Indian Rocks Beach, Redington, and Belleair Beach are more restricted; St. Pete Beach allows STRs only in designated zones.
+Short-term rental rules vary by city.
+Madeira Beach and Treasure Island offer the most flexibility, while Indian Rocks Beach, the Redington beaches, and Belleair Beach are more restricted.
+St. Pete Beach allows rentals only in designated zoning districts.

 How much does flood insurance cost?

-Varies by elevation, structure age, mitigation, and FEMA risk rating.
-Elevated homes built post-2019 typically see the best premiums.
+Flood insurance depends on elevation, construction type, mitigation features, and FEMA risk rating.
+Elevated homes built to modern standards typically receive the lowest premiums.

 Is living on the barrier islands safe during hurricane season?